linkinbird/TBMS/README.md

 ## Vision and mission

-We want AI power be free to everyone.
+We want AI power free to everyone.

 We help every business no matter small or big to get the benefit of AI.